ZT-715/avr-asm-weighing-scale/README.md

 #### Key Features
 1. **Microcontroller and Programming:**
    - Developed using AVRASM2 assembler within MPLab IDE.
-   - Programmed with USB-ASP and custom-designed serial programming connector.
+   - Programmed with USB-ASP and serial programming connector.
 2. **Load Cell Signal Amplification:**
    - Differential output signal amplified with adjustable gain up to 3000 for scale adjustment.
    - Offset compensation to overcome amp. op. dead zone around 1V from GND.
 4. **ADC Integration:**
-   - Full range of 10-bit ADC of the ATMEGA328P.
+   - 80%  range of 10-bit ADC of the ATMEGA328P (1-5 volts).
    - Conversion synchronized with Timer 1 for consistent 1 LCD update per second.
    - Filtering implemented as by manufacturer instructions on AVcc to reduce noise.